One Wish Reconciliation: Ray J & Princess Love Dismiss Divorce One Year After Split

 According to court documents obtained by TMZ, the divorce is now dismissed — yet again.
 Princess Love was the one to file for a dismissal back in February with husband Ray J signing off on it.

 The timing of the dismissal makes a lot of sense of The Norwood’s recent moves.
-A month ago, Ray J revealed in an interview with TMZ that he and his family had moved together to Miami.
+A month ago, Ray J revealed in an interview with TMZ that he and his family moved to Miami.
 Ray J said he and Princess had a “different outlook on life” after their tribulations together and were working on being together.

 “Well we are together, are we ‘back together’?
 I think that’s just a journey we have to take but I think we are together.
 I think we both have a different outlook on life, so God is good. we taking it one day at a time.
 Now i think it’s just figuring out how to keep it consistent because… I think we’re meant to be together.”